 Four global commissions reviewing the recent Ebola virus disease epidemic response consistently recommended strengthening national health systems, consolidating and strengthening World Health Organization (WHO) emergency and outbreak response activities, and enhancing research and development.

 System-wide accountability is vital to effectively prevent, detect, and respond to future global health emergencies.

 Global leaders (e.g., United Nations, World Health Assembly, G7, and G20) should maintain continuous oversight of global health preparedness, and ensure effective implementation of the Ebola commissions’ key recommendations, including sustainable and scalable financing.

 Scholarly Commons Citation

 Gostin, Lawrence O.; Tomori, Oyewale; Wibulpolprasert, Suwit; Jha, Ashish K.; Frenk, Julio; Moon, Suerie; Phumpahpi, Joy; Piot, Peter; Stocking, Barbara; Dzau, Victor J.; and Leung, Gabriel M., "Toward a Common Secure Future: Four Global Commissions in the Wake of Ebola" (2016).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1775.
+1775.